0i0/psudo/README.md

 ---

-Dive into "Pseudo" and become a part of a unique, boundary-pushing adventure that might just redefine your understanding of existence.
+Dive into "psudo" and become a part of a unique, boundary-pushing adventure that might just redefine your understanding of existence.
 A journey where artificial intelligence becomes the lens through which to explore the profound and the absurd alike.

 Let the pseudo-quest begin and the great perhaps that is existence unfold.